+4. Would it be beneficial for your local government if cat and cat breeder registrations were also transitioned to the centralised registration system?

+X

+Yes

-4. Would it be beneficial for your local government if cat and cat breede registrations were also transitioned to the centralised registration system? ☑ Yes □ No □ Unsure 5.
-How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government? ☑ Administrative efficiency □ Consistency with centralised dog registrations ☐ Other - please specify: ☐ It would not be beneficial - please specify: 6.
-Would any of the following additional information be useful for your locagovernment?
-Approved kennel establishments □ Dog management facilities □ Pet shops that sell or transfer dogs □ Dangerous dogs □ Dog owner's subject to Court orders or convicted of particular offences □ Dogs that have been seized by the local government □ Dogs involved in a dog attack □ Dogs that have not been controlled by the owner Dogs that have caused a nuisance or are subject to a nuisance complaint □ Dogs that are subject to a destruction order □ Other information - please specify: Please indicate why you think it would be useful: Dogs are quite often moved to other Local Government areas and this type of information would be useful.
-7. What additional costs would including this information in the system create for your local government? □ Other: 8.
-Would it be easier for your local government to process and record kenne establishment licences through the system?
+□ No □ Unsure 5.
+How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government? ☑ Administrative efficiency ☑ Consistency with centralised dog registrations ✓ Sonsistency with centralised dog registrations ✓ No requirement to maintain own register □ Other - please specify: ☐ It would not be beneficial - please specify: 6.
+Would any of the following additional information be useful for your local government? ☐ Approved kennel establishments ☐ Dog management facilities ☐ Pet shops that sell or transfer dogs ☐ Dangerous dogs Dog owner's subject to Court orders or convicted of particular offences Dogs that have been seized by the local government Dogs involved in a dog attack Dogs that have not been controlled by the owner Dogs that have caused a nuisance or are subject to a nuisance complaint Dogs that are subject to a destruction order Other information - please specify: infringements issued Other information - please specify: infringements issued Please indicate why you think it would be useful: 7.
+What additional costs would including this information in the system create for your local government?
+Processing the additional information Monitoring the additional information Other: initial set up / training 8.
+Would it be easier for your local government to process and record kennel establishment licences through the system? ☐ Yes ☐ No ☑ Unsure Please give your reasons: depends on final set-up.
+Whether we have to change our system that is already in place